 Downtime for Dining

 With so many activities under your belt, you'll need some time to unwind over dinner.
-Those in the mood for affordable seafood and Southern favorites served up among cheeky, kitschy decor would do well with a visit to Cowgirl Sea-Horse (currently cash only) where the menu ranges from shrimp and grits to Tex-Mex specialties, all at affordable prices.
+Those in the mood for seafood and Southern favorites served up among cheeky, kitschy decor would do well with a visit to Cowgirl Sea-Horse, where the menu ranges from shrimp and grits to Tex-Mex specialties, all at affordable prices.